joroec/virsnap/README.md

 Available Commands:
-  clean       Remove expired snapshots from the system create      Create a snapshot of one or more virtual machines help        Help about any command list        List snapshots of one or more virtual machines version     Print the version of the software
+  clean       Remove expired snapshots from the system create      Create a snapshot of one or more virtual machines export      Export a VM by copying the hard drive images to an output directory help        Help about any command list        List snapshots of one or more virtual machines version     Print the version of the software